What is the Sole Purpose Test?

 Cover image source: Atstock Productions/Shutterstock.com

-This content was reviewed by Digital Editor Amanda Horswill as part of our fact-checking process.
+This article was reviewed by our Digital Editor Amanda Horswill before it was updated, as part of our fact-checking process.

 Michael is an award-winning journalist with more than three decades of experience.
 As a senior finance journalist at Canstar, Michael wrote more than 100 articles covering superannuation, savings, wealth, life insurance and home loans.
 His work's been referenced by a number of other finance publications, including Yahoo Finance and The Motley Fool.